brandur/sorg/content/drafts/rust-web.md

 ### Diesel and compile-time query checking (#diesel)

 I've been using [`diesel`][diesel] as an ORM to talk to Postgres.
-Using `diesel` has its ups and downs, but most importantly it's an ORM written by someone with a lot of past experience with building ORMs (in this case `ActiveModel`), and it's quite feature complete.
-A lot of great design decisions were baked right into it from the start, like foregoing a specialized DSL for migrations in favor of raw SQL, or supporting powerful Postgres-specific features like upsert or `jsonb` in the core library.
+One of the most comforting things to know about `diesel` is that it's an ORM written by someone with a lot of past experience with building ORMs, having spent considerable time in the trenches with `ActiveModel`.
+Many of the pitfalls that traditionally plague ORMs have been avoided -- for example, `diesel` doesn't try to pretend that SQL dialects across every major database are the same, it correctly excludes a specialized DSL for migrations, and it doesn't do automagical connection management at the global level.
+It _does_ bake powerful Postgres features like upsert and `jsonb` right into the core library, and provides powerful safety mechanics wherever possible.

 Most of my database queries are written using `diesel`'s type-safe DSL.
 If I misreference a field, try to insert a tuple into the wrong table, or even produce an impossible join, the compiler tells me about it.
-A typical operation looks a little like this:
+A typical operation looks a little like this (this is a Postgres `INSERT INTO ...
+ON CONFLICT ...`, or "upsert"):

 ``` rust
 time_helpers::log_timed(&log.new(o!("step" => "upsert_episodes")), |_log| {